En-bashira/pivoting-and-port-forwarding/README.md

-# pivoting-and-port-forwarding
+# Pivoting-and-Port-forwarding
-learn with this project how to deploy a laboratory to practice port forwarding and pivoting
+Learn with this project how to deploy a laboratory to practice port forwarding and pivoting